Diana Ramos

-Diana Ramos is an American obstetrician and gynecologist who was appointed to serve as the Surgeon General of California by Governor Gavin Newsom.
+Diana Ramos, MD, MPH, MBA is an American obstetrician and gynecologist who was appointed to serve as the Surgeon General of California by Governor Gavin Newsom in 2022.

 Education

 Ramos earned both a Bachelor's Degree and Doctor of Medicine from the University of Southern California.
 She also earned a Master of Public Health from the University of California, Los Angeles and a Master of Business Administration from the University of California, Irvine.
 Ramos completed her residency in Obstetrics and Gynecology at Los Angeles General Medical Center.

 Career

 Ramos serves as a health administrator at the California Department of Public Health's Center for Healthy Communities.
 She is also an Adjunct Associate Clinical Professor at the Keck School of Medicine of USC, and is a member of the Keck School of Medicine Alumni Association Board.

 In 2019, she became president of the Orange County Medical Association.
+She has served locally as the chair for the American College of Obstetricians and Gynecologist, California & Ecuador (IX) District and nationally on the Women’s Preventive Service Initiative, American Medical Association Foundation board.
 Ramos is the secretary and member of the board of directors for the National Hispanic Medical Association.